NikitolProject/pterodactyl-panel-docker/README.md

 that Nginx performs better than Caddy in handling requests.
 In addition to this, Nginx, while having a more complicated configuration file, doesn't enforce HTTPS, a feature of Caddy which only complicates the setup of the HTTP Docker container.

-Also if the nginx receives a request from a reverse proxy, it will set the HSTS header and redirect to HTTPS automatically.
+3. Additionally, if the nginx receives a request from a reverse proxy, it will set the HSTS header and redirect to HTTPS automatically.
 If you do not want this behaviour, adjust the `nginx.conf` as you like.